AlfonsoCabello/AlfonsoCabello/README.md

 Hey there 👋

 I’m Alfonso, a data scientist, creative coder and self-proclaimed designer who specializes in PowerBI.
-I make it my mission to solve business problems into efficient models with creative dashboards.
+I make it my mission to solve business problems -> To develop efficient solutions with creative dashboards.

 Want to know more about my PowerBI projects?
 [Check out my portfolio.](https://adobe.ly/3y6dIpz)